New Forest Nelson What's The Battle of Trafalgar and Bucklers Hard connection?

 The Thatched Bath House at Buckler's Hard

-I hope you have learned a little more about Nelson and his famous Trafalgar ships and also the important part the New Forest Nelson and Buckler Hard played during these times.
+When I visited I found the history of the New Forest, Nelson, the Battle of Trafalgar and Buckler's Hard fascinating.
+I hope you have learned a little more about Nelson and his famous Trafalgar ships and also the important part the New Forest played during these times.
 If you visit the Maritime Museum at Buckler's Hard you should have a great day exploring, discovering and eating on your day out.